The Replacement of the PSTN

 What CCUK members should do now

 Whilst CCUK will keep lobbying Ofcom, DSIT and a number of other related parties to work on these challenges, it’s important that our members each take control of their own customer base as early as possible.
-Stop-sell dates have already been released for many BT exchanges, with the date for the final tranche set in September this year.
+Stop-sell dates have already been released for many BT exchanges.

 The following steps will help us all get this migration delivered as smoothly as possible: